 The purpose of this Policy is to explain when, why and how we process information which may relate to you (“personal data“).
 It also provides important information on your statutory rights.
 This Policy is not intended to override the terms of any contract you have with us, nor rights you might have under data protection laws.

 Click on a topic in the list below to find out more about individual topics in more detail by following the various links.
-We have labeled sections of the Policy to make it easy for you to navigate to the information most relevant to you.
+We have labelled sections of the Policy to make it easy for you to navigate to the information most relevant to you.

 - Who is responsible for looking after your personal data?